whollysmoke9232-hue/grace-in-the-margins/src/reflections/if-god-is-everywhere.md

 ---
 title: "If God Is Everywhere All The Time…"
+date: 2025-08-09
+author: "Ed Wilkins"
 layout: default.njk
-excerpt: "A meditation on the omnipresence of God and what it means to dwell within His infinite embrace."
 tags:
-  - reflections
-  - omnipresence
-  - divine-presence
-  - spiritual-meditation
-  - God's-love
-date: 2025-08-09
+excerpt: "A meditation on the profound implications of God's omnipresence and what it means for our daily existence."
 ---

-## 📖 Key Scripture

-> _"Where can I go from your Spirit?
-Where can I flee from your presence?
-If I go up to the heavens, you are there; if I make my bed in the depths, you are there."_
-> —Psalm 139:7-8

----

-## If God Is Everywhere…
+# If God Is Everywhere All The Time…

 If God is everywhere,
 then I do not merely walk with Him—